zhangchang271/SWD/README.md

 SWD is distributed under the GNU General Public License v3.0.
 See the `LICENSE` file for more details.

 ## Contact
-This program was written by Professor Li Jing's team from Jilin University.
+This program was written by Zhang Chang under the supervision of Professor Li Jing from Jilin University.
 If you have any questions, please contact:
 - **Zhang Chang**: zhang.chang271@gmail.com
 [![Email](https://img.shields.io/badge/Email-zhang.chang271@gmail.com-blue)](mailto:zhang.chang271@gmail.com) Wechat: zc13604682616
 - **Li Jing**: inter.lijing@gmail.com